 Hairstyling can be as quick or convoluted as you deem necessary, but the same adage that applies to shampooing also applies here; less is more.

 Depending on the haircut and your hair type, you might not need to style it at all, but for those of us who choose to tame our locks, it’s important to start with a small amount of product and build from there.
 You can always add more, but you can’t take it away so easily.

-Additionally, make sure you’re using products that work for your hair type.
-If you’re unsure, chat with your barber for recommendations or research the best hair products for you.
+Whether it’s your grown out highlights or your greys coming through, make sure you’re using products that work for your hair type.
+If you’re unsure, chat with your barber for recommendations or research the best black hair dye for you.

 When shaving your face it’s imperative that you maintain good skincare habits as this will help diminish the chances of razor burn and bumps.

 Going for a clean shave can give you a more youthful look as well as highlighting your jaw and cheekbones, so it’s a great option for those who don’t mind regular shaving.